Board of Directors

 The Independent Directors are intended to represent a diversity of experience and interests, being individuals known and respected on a regional and national basis and representative of the Canadian population, including gender, linguistic, minority and geographic representation.

-Catherine Aczel Boivie (Board Chair, appointed October 2016)
+Trish Kiley (Board Chair, appointed October 2024)

 Trish’s 35+ year business career began as a Chartered Accountant at PwC before serving in senior executive financial roles within the cable television industry for over a decade.
 She moved on to advise a number start up IT companies and subsequently started her own IT venture in 2003, Advanced Publishing, which she runs today as CEO.
 She is active as a director and currently serves as Vice-Chair of the Canadian Automobile Association and a past-chair of CAA Atlantic, and has served as a director and past board chair of a number of other for profit, non-profit and industry associations.